Category: Charity Insights 2014

 My last week at The Passage was full of meetings with representatives of the various organisations that I had contacted over the preceding weeks.
 If nothing else this gave me an excellent opportunity to visit some parts of London that I hadn’t previously been aware of.
 Fortunately the majority of my meetings were extremely useful and provided a new perspective or some new information.

 One issue that I discovered through these interviews was the problem of supported accommodation beds being occupied by EEA nationals who are in fact ready to move on.
 These residents are covered by the saving section of the new legislation which exempts those who were in receipt of housing benefit before the legislation came in to force.
+However this saving clause ceases to apply when a client makes a new claim.
+Moving to a different local authority necessarily involves making a new claim but it is possible to move within a single local authority.
+For residents in central boroughs such as Westminster private rents are unaffordable so they cannot move on within their local authority and if they moved they would no longer be eligible for housing benefit.
+Previously people recovering from homelessness would be expected to move from supported accommodation in central London to private accommodation in less central areas due to the lack of affordable accommodation in the centre; this pathway has now been disrupted.

 Variety of work at The Passage

 For the first week that I worked at The Passage I mainly did research from my desk.
 This meant working out exactly how the changes to benefits eligibility worked; a non trivial task.
 Reading the actual legislation was only marginally helpful so I had to look elsewhere for information.
 This lead me to find that the Social Services Advisory Committee (SSAC) was investigating the effects of the change.
 Thankfully the minutes of all the SSAC meetings are published online and I was able to find out more about the intended effects of the change.
 As part of their investigation, SSAC called for ‘evidence’ from organisations working with homeless people, such as St Mungo’s.
+These organisations submitted documents explaining how the change had affected their work and I was able to read these documents and find out a lot about some of the unforeseen effects of the change.

 Week 3 at RECLAIM

 Since my last blog there has been quite a few events at RECLAIM.
 Firstly I conducted one of my focus groups with some girls from the Gorton project last year.
 The group was of about 5 or 6 girls who were very willing to express their opinion and give us some useful information.
 I arranged for the group to take place at the Gorton Monastery; a beautiful building that has recently been restored in the slightly disadvantaged area of Manchester.
 The girls had been there before and had an existing relationship with the director, Elaine.
 Elaine took time to speak to the girls about an exciting re development opportunity at the monastery and an old run down community center down the road.
+From the focus group RECLAIM and the monastery got some very interesting feedback about what we can do to support and help young people in Gorton.

 End of the Second Week